');

 About Montauk, NY

-Montauk is a small community in New York with a population of 4,073 residents.
-The median household income is $129,375 per year, which is above the national average.
-The median age in Montauk is 51.2 years.
+Montauk is a small town located in New York with a population of 4,073 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $129,375 per year, which is 72% above the national median of $75,149.
+The median age of 51.2 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 Cost of Living in Montauk, NY